 Maximum number of students per session: 100 for presentations and 16 for workshops.
 This is slightly flexible so please contact her to discuss.

 Trenton ON, Writers' Union Member.
-Canadian Disasters series, Red Maple Honour Book Leaving Fletchville, Fiction, Canada’s little known best-selling author.
+Author of best-selling Canadian Disasters series, RM Honour Book Leaving Fletchville.

 René’s best-selling books on Canadian Disasters have been in school libraries since 1985 and now include four editions.
 These Scholastic Canada books have many accurate and fast-paced stories of Canada’s dangerous past and present.
 René’s award-winning fiction novel, Leaving Fletchville, is a heart-warming tale that deals with racism, fatherhood, friendship, courage and dealing with authority.
 Leaving Fletchville was a Red Maple Honour book.
 Whatever the topic, small or large groups of students are held spellbound by René’s voices and accents.
 The recent discoveries of HMS Erebus and HMS Terror open the portal to René’s PowerPoint presentation on the fate of Sir John Franklin and his men.
 René has up-to-date details, compelling photos and proof of the accuracy of Inuit theories to share with your classes.
 He will adapt his presentations to whatever grade or curriculum needs you ask for, from Grade 4 to adult.